 Becoming a U.S. citizen through naturalization takes time and careful preparation.
 One key requirement is proving continuous residence in the United States.
 Understanding this rule can help you avoid delays.

-What is continuous residence?
+What is continuous residence for naturalization?

 Continuous residence means living in the U.S. without long absences.
 Most applicants must show they have lived in the U.S. for at least five years before applying.
 If you have married a U.S. citizen, this period is three years.
 During this time, you should not take long trips outside the U.S. because that could break your residence requirement.